Our team members have dreamed, developed, and delivered world-changing products from cradle to grave.

-© Copyright 2017 Eclipse Website by Marketme Video Production
+© Copyright 2017 Eclipse Site by Personify Video by Marketme

 Lior founded Eclipse to meet the unique and unmet needs of entrepreneurs building startups integrating hardware with software and data.

 Prior to launching Eclipse, Lior was Founder and General Partner at LabIX, the hardware investment platform of Flextronics, the world’s second largest electronics manufacturing services and original design manufacturer.
 LabIX brings together startups, OEMs and technology partners across the entire hardware ecosystem.
 At LabIX, Lior led investments in companies across: energy storage, wireless / infrastructure, 3D optics, additive manufacturing, and robotics.

 Lior also co-founded Farm 2050, an AgTech Collective, with Innovation Endeavors to address the global food challenge.
 Prior to LabIX, he was part of the founding team of Elementum, Flextronics’ proprietary SaaS platform which was later spun out.
 Before moving to Silicon Valley, Lior was a serial entrepreneur in Tel Aviv, where he helped build Intucell which was sold to Cisco in 2012.

 Lior is a (Res) of an elite Special Forces unit in the Israel Defense Force.

 Greg oversees all aspects of finance, investment reporting and monitoring, operational, compliance, accounting and human resource functions at Eclipse and is also involved in fundraising aspects of the firm.